Large for Gestational Age

 blood sugar (hypoglycemia), or both.
 The risk for problems increases as the birth

 weight increases.
-This is especially true for babies who weight more than 9 pounds
+The risks are highest for babies who weight more than 9 pounds 15

 LGA babies are more likely to have an excessive amount of red blood cells (polycythemia).